18 clinics across the UK

-You may not have to reaplace them but, eventually, they will need to be removed.
+You may not have to replace them but, eventually, they will need to be removed.

-Mentor, the world's leading brand with over 25 years of experience in breast implant manufacture places the lifespan of a breast implant at 10-15 years, and at The Harley Medical Group we recommend checking your breast implants, with an MRI scan, after 10 years and then annually to ensure the integrity of the implant.
-After 15 years of having your breast implants we recommend, if you have not already, considering breast implant removal and / or breast implant replacement surgery.
+Mentor, the world's leading cosmetic brand, with over 25 years of experience in Breast Implant manufacture, places the lifespan of a breast implant at 10-15 years.
+At The Harley Medical Group we recommend checking your breast implants with an MRI scan, after 10 years and then again annually to ensure the correct state of the implant.
+After 15 years of having your breast implants we recommend, if you have not already, that you consider Breast Implant Removal and / or Breast Implant Replacement surgery.

-Following breast enlargement surgery your body gradually accepts the breast implant, however is a foreign object and your body will react to it by gradually, in most cases, rejecting it.
-The average lifespan of a breast implant is 10-15 years. at which point the internal scar tissue, that was formed around the implant in the healing process of your initial surgery, will contract.
+Following Breast Enlargement surgery your body gradually accepts the breast implant, however it is a foreign object and your body will react to it in time, in most cases, by rejecting it.
+The average lifespan of a breast implant is 10-15 years.
+At this point, the internal scar tissue, that was formed around the implant in the healing process of your initial surgery, will contract.

-The scar tissue is know as a 'capsule'.
-As the capsule contracts it may may shrink or become thick or calcified and will impact the shape and feel of the implant – this is when removal or replacement is required.
+The scar tissue is known as a 'capsule'.
+As the capsule contracts it may shrink or become thick or calcified and will impact the shape and feel of the implant – this is when removal or replacement is required.

-We cannot say whether breast implant removal is right for you as this is your choice, however if you can say yes to one or more of the following we recommend you consider undergoing breast implant replacement:
+We cannot say whether Breast Implant Removal is right for you as this is your choice.
+Yet, if you can say yes to one or more of the following, we recommend you consider undergoing Breast Implant Replacement/Removal: